 9. Have everything in the cloud

 Using tools like Google Workspace or Microsoft Onedrive means you can access everything everywhere.
-There is no need to worry that you’ve left something on the hard drive, you can access it on your laptop or phone at anytime (wifi or cellular data permitting).
+Using the cloud to organise your most-used files means there is no need to worry that you’ve left something on the hard drive and you can access it on your laptop or phone at any time (wifi or cellular data permitting).

 10. Take advantage of Apps

-So this is our top 10 tips for improving organisation for your business.
+So these is our top 10 tips for improving organisation for your business.
 Think some of it may be too much for you to do alone?
 Why not get in touch with us about some of the digital marketing elements and let us help your new year get off to a flying start.
+Don’t forget to go to our blog page for more tips, strategies and marketing information.

 Do you have other tips or think we are wrong?
 Let us know in the comments.